kedro-org/kedro/docs/source/data/kedro_dataset_factories.md

   filepath: data/06_models/regressor_{namespace}.pkl
   versioned: true
 ```
-## Generalise datasets of the same type in different layers
+## How to generalise datasets of the same type in different layers

 You can use multiple placeholders in the same pattern.
 For example, consider the following catalog where the dataset
 entries share `type`, `file_format` and `save_args`: